SamuelKinnett/MomenTFS/README.md

 # momen-tfs
- A C# rewrite of the Delphi TFS viewer originally by Lab 313
+A C#/Eto application for opening and exporting images from TFS files.
+Based on the TFSViewer program by Lab 313